 If you love art, music and outdoor fun, Delray is your town.
 The city hosts several notable art festivals, including juried art shows, free outdoor concerts, street fairs and Plein Air competitions.

-Signature events include the Delray Affair, a 50 plus year tradition featuring over 350 artists, Garlic Fest which has attracted the Food Network to town, First Night, a family friendly New Year’s Eve Celebration, a 100 foot Christmas tree and winter wonderland, a weekly Green Market, Pet Parades and even a stiletto race for charity.
+Signature events include the Delray Affair, a 50 plus year tradition featuring over 350 artists, a family friendly New Year’s Eve Celebration, a 100 foot Christmas tree and winter wonderland, a weekly Green Market, Pet Parades and even a stiletto race for charity.

 Delray is also home to an ATP men’s professional tennis tournament and Champions Tour event featuring greats from the past.
 Those events are held in the city’s 8,200 seat Delray Beach Tennis Stadium, in which there are literally no bad seats, and it's just steps from downtown’s restaurants.